robtaylor/VACASK/benchmark/README.md

 Since in continuation mode NR algorithm requires only a few iterations to converge, omitting the circuit evaluation in the first iteration saves a lot of time.
 Continuation bypass cannot be applied for circuit elements that are not time-invariant (most device models are time invariant).
 It is enabled by default (option `nr_contbypass` set to 1).

-The following table was obtained with residual tolerance check disabled (`nr_residualcheck` set to 0) in both VACASK runs.
+The following table was obtained with residual tolerance check disabled (`nr_residualcheck` set to 0) in both VACASK runs of the c6288 benchmark.

 |Simulator            |Time (s)        |Timepoints |Rejected |Iterations |
 |---------------------|----------------|-----------|---------|-----------|